Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-We index the various circuit configurations with an index $i$.
-A quantity with the subscript or superscript $i$ relates to the $i$th circuit (for example, the $i$th resonance frequency setting of a single-pole resonator circuit).
-We wish to test, with data from this set of circuits, whether the dark-matter rest mass is $m_{\rm DM}=\frac{h\nu_{\rm DM}^{0}}{c^{2}}$.
-Suppose that for the $i$th circuit, we integrate for time $\tau_{i}$ and that this time is much longer than $t_{\rm circ,i}^{*}(\nu_{\rm DM}^{0})$.
+We index the various receiver configurations with an index $i$.
+A quantity with the subscript or superscript $i$ relates to the $i$th receiver (for example, the $i$th resonance frequency setting of a single-pole resonator).
+We wish to test, with data from this set of receivers, whether the dark-matter rest mass is $m_{\rm DM}=\frac{h\nu_{\rm DM}^{0}}{c^{2}}$.
+Assume that for the $i$th receiver, we integrate for time $\tau_{i}$ and that this time is much longer than $t_{\rm rec,i}^{*}(\nu_{\rm DM}^{0})$.

-For each circuit configuration, from the averaged output of the convolution filter, we obtain a signal power given by equation (\ref{eq:sig_1}) and a noise power given by equation (\ref{eq:noise_1}).
-We wait much longer than $t_{\rm circ,i}^{*}(\nu_{\rm DM}^{0})$, so the timestream from each circuit represents an approximately statistically independent sample of the dark-matter signal.
-Therefore, the appropriate combination of data for the total SNR at a dark-matter search frequency is
+We assume that the receiver timestreams represent approximately uncorrelated samples of the dark-matter signal.
+In a scan of a single tunable receiver, this is accomplished by waiting much longer than $t_{\rm rec,i}^{*}(\nu_{\rm DM}^{0})$ at each step, so that each integration exceeds the dark matter coherence time and so that the phases of the dark-matter excitations in the different receiver configurations are, to good approximation, distinct.
+Then, the appropriate combination of data for the total SNR at a dark-matter search frequency is

-where $d_{i}$ is defined as in equation (\ref{eq:d_def}) and represents the time-averaged output power from $i$th circuit. $\{ w_{i} \}$ are weights to the data that will be optimized.
+where $d_{i}$ is defined as in equation (\ref{eq:d_def}) and represents the time-averaged output power from $i$th receiver configuration. $\{ w_{i} \}$ are weights to the data that will be optimized.
+Note, in contrast, that, for two receivers scanning the same search frequency at the same time, the receiver timestreams represent correlated samples of the dark-matter signal.
+In this case, one would perform coherent addition of the signal amplitudes, rather than incoherent addition of the signal powers (\ref{eq:data_sum}).
+See Section \ref{sssec:BF_evade} for more discussion of such simultaneous scans.